Mathematical Platonism: Overview

-The term Platonism is used because such a view is seen to parallel Plato's Theory of Forms and a "World of Ideas" (Greek: eidos (εἶδος)) described in Plato's allegory of the cave: the everyday world can only imperfectly approximate an unchanging, ultimate reality.
+The term Platonism is used because such a view is seen to parallel Plato's Theory of Forms and "world of Ideas" (from Greek εἶδος, eîdos), most famously described in his Allegory of the Cave: the everyday world, as perceived by the senses, only imperfectly approximates another—unchanging and ultimate—reality, which is accessible to the intellect alone.
 Both Plato's cave and Platonism have meaningful, not just superficial connections, because Plato's ideas were preceded and probably influenced by the hugely popular Pythagoreans of ancient Greece, who believed that the world was, quite literally, generated by numbers.

-A major question considered in mathematical Platonism is: Precisely where and how do the mathematical entities exist, and how do we know about them?
-Is there a world, completely separate from our physical one, that is occupied by the mathematical entities?
-How can we gain access to this separate world and discover truths about the entities?
-One proposed answer is the Ultimate Ensemble, a theory that postulates that all structures that exist mathematically also exist physically in their own universe.
+A major question considered in mathematical Platonism is: precisely where and how do mathematical entities exist, and how do we come to know of them?
+If they exist independently of the mind—i.e., are not simply a human invention—is there some sense in which they can be said to occupy a separate, non-physical realm?
+If so, how is it that we are able to gain access to that world and discover truths about the entities therein?

+One proposed answer is the Ultimate Ensemble, a theory that postulates that all structures that exist mathematically also exist physically, in their own universes.